slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Your brain has expectations, and it doesn’t want to be wrong.
 So when it’s wrong, it just makes up the difference' -- Erik Vance*

-The origin of most health problems is not physical but mental.

 Our bodies were built to hunt and gather and move, not to stay still.
-Take care of your body, it’s the most important thing you’ll get for free.
+However, the origin of most health problems is not physical but mental.

 ### On depression and anxiety